6.4 What Electricity Deregulation Means

 A nice and concise summary of electricity reforms in other countries is provided in the article "How the Free Market Rocked the Grid," from IEEE Spectrum.
 We'll come back to this article later in the course, but the "infographic" about halfway into the article describes some of the global experience with electric utility reform.

 Both of the terms “deregulation” and “restructuring” are sometimes used interchangeably to describe the changes in the electric power industry starting in the 1990s.
 While the terms are not interchangeable, both in fact are correct.
 The generation segment of the electricity supply chain has been progressively deregulated, with power plants competing with one another in many areas of the U.S. to provide service to a regional grid operator.
-Electric transmission has largely been restructured, not deregulated, with transmission regulation shifting from a local to regional scale, and from state to federal authorities.
+The electric transmission has largely been restructured, not deregulated, with transmission regulation shifting from a local to regional scale, and from state to federal authorities.
 Electric distribution has, with few exceptions, retained the same regulated structure that it has always had.
-This “last mile” of wires service is provided by a public utility that is granted a local monopoly in exchange for rate of return regulation by the state.
+This “last mile” of wires service is provided by a public utility that is granted a local monopoly in exchange for the rate of return regulation by the state.
 In states that have undertaken deregulation and/or restructuring, the “electric utility” is in many cases just a distribution company.

 Please read the first two sections from Blumsack, “Measuring the Costs and Benefits of Regional Electric Grid Integration,” which describes in more detail the process of deregulation/restructuring and some of the important federal policy initiatives that have pushed the industry towards its new state.
 It is important to realize that some aspects of restructuring have essentially arisen from federal initiatives and some from state initiatives.
 The most important aspects of electricity restructuring are: